The portion of the home that is above ground.

 FloorScore is a registered trademark of the Resilient Floor Covering Institute.
 Products with FloorScore certification are guaranteed to meet or exceed low emission standards, will not adversely affect indoor air quality, and have passed a third party certification process.
-Armstrong Flooring’s FloorScore certified products include solid hardwood, engineered hardwood, vinyl sheet and vinyl tile.
+Armstrong Flooring’s FloorScore certified products include vinyl sheet and vinyl tile.

-Foam layer installed under floating laminate or hardwood flooring for sound reduction and smoothing of minor subfloor irregularities.
+Foam layer installed under floating laminate flooring for sound reduction and smoothing of minor subfloor irregularities.

 An installation system for felt-backed vinyl sheet, fiberglass vinyl sheet and luxury vinyl tile in which adhesive is spread across the entire substrate before the flooring is placed down for installation.